MedAX365/MedAX-Docs/content/en/Periodic/Price Lists and Agreements/agreement-clauses/index.md

 weight: 3
 date: 2018-07-30
 description: >
-  Learn how to create an agreement clause and a line rule.
+  Learn how to create an agreement clause
 ---

 # Agreement Clauses